ietf-gitwg/using-github/draft-ietf-git-using-github.md

 A simple example of how to do this is to include a link to the GitHub organization on the WG Charter page in the datatracker.
-Similarly, if there are multiple mailing list options, links to those mailing lists should be given.
+Similarly, if there are additional resources, such as additional mailing lists, links to those resources could also be added.

 Repositories MUST include a copy or reference to the policy that applies to managing any documents they contain.
 Updating the README or CONTRIBUTING file